nodejs/node/doc/api/esm.md

 * Returns: {any} The data to be returned to the caller of `register`.

 The `initialize` hook provides a way to define a custom function that runs in the loader's thread when the loader is initialized.
+Initialization happens when the loader is registered via [`register`][] or registered via the `--loader` command line option.

 This hook can send and receive data from a [`register`][] invocation, including ports and other transferrable objects.
+The return value of `initialize` must be
+either:

+* `undefined`,
-The return value of `initialize` must be something that can be posted as a message between threads, like the input to [`port.postMessage`][].
+* something that can be posted as a message between threads (e.g. the input to [`port.postMessage`][]),
+* a `Promise` resolving to one of the aforementioned values.

 Loader code: